The Roomba 650 is great for folks looking for something autonomous that’ll clean their homes for them while they’re at work or doing other things.

 Push a lever then pull out the dirt bin located underneath then empty it over a bin.
 Be careful when you pull it out because dirt may fall off if the cover opens on its own.

 Better if you pull it out directly over a garbage bag.
-Filter is under the bin and it’s easy to pull out.
+The filter is under the bin, and it’s easy to pull out.

-Here’s a quick overview on how to clean it…
+Here’s a quick overview of how to clean it.

 iRobot didn’t mention in their website or manual how long this will run but based on reviews expect around 30 minutes to a couple of hours max.

-iRobot gives a 1 year warranty on the robot and 6 months on the battery in all their robot vacuums.
+iRobot gives a 1-year warranty on the robot and six months on the battery in all their robot vacuums.

-Consumers say that the Aerovac system does a very good job on hard floors, especially areas that are hard to reach.
+Consumers say that the Aerovac system does an excellent job on hard floors, especially areas that are hard to reach.
 One good example would be areas under beds.
 The low profile design of this robot will work great to clean these parts.

-This system has two counter rotating brushes.
-One has bristles and does the agitating on carpet.
-The second brush has rubber squeegee like flaps.
+This system has two counter-rotating brushes.
+One has bristles and does the agitating on a carpet.
+The second brush has rubber squeegee-like flaps.
 Both these work together to pick up dirt.
 Check the illustration below.

-This were the counter rotating brush system shines – in agitating dirt on carpet.
+It is were the counter-rotating brush system shines – in agitating dirt on carpet.

 Some consumers raved about the “spot” cleaning feature that does a thorough job when you want to clean dirtier areas but don’t expect deep cleaning from this.

-A cleaning test to see how much sugar the Roomba 650 will be able to pick up on carpet.
+Here’s a cleaning test to see how much sugar the Roomba 650 will be able to clean on carpet.